yufeenyuy/msc_bi_docs/Data Warehousing Architecture Types/dwh_architechture_types.md

 The four components of the ETL process suggested by the Kimball approach is detailly discussed as follows.

 1. *Extracting Data*

 Source systems (e.g RDBMS, ERS etc) form the OLTP systems and are typically physically separated from the DWH.
 Thus, it is imperative for DWH developers to know and understand all the data sources from which will be extracted, transformed and loaded into the DWH.
 In a preliminary step, data is extracted from source systems and first of all loaded or writen into the staging system.
 In this step, data may undergo light transformation.
 On a broader scope, data extraction consist of *Data Profiling, Change Data Capture (CDC) and Extraction*.

 - Data Profiling: In this step, all the data sources are determine and analysed to understand the data, its consistency and structure.
 Then only the required data sources for the construction of the DWH are considered and further investigated.
 - Change Data Capture(CDC): The DWH stores historical records without duplicates.
 CDC seeks to achieve this by by capturing only the *Delta*(new or altered) records between the source systems and the DWH target system.
 Once the Delta is determined, it is processed and written to the DWH.
 CDC can be implemented via several techniques.
 These include:
-    + Audit columns: Additional columns in the source systems used to precisely track the *date and times* when a new record is entered or when an existing record is altered.
+    + Audit columns: Additional columns in the source systems used to precisely *track the date and times* when a new record is entered or when an existing record is altered.
 Audit columns are only populated by **triggers**.
-    + Time extracts: Selecting all records whose created date or changed date is greater than or equals to the data of the last extraction.
+    + Time extracts: *Selecting* all records whose created date or changed date is greater than or equals to the data of the last extraction.
 This can be inefficient in case of system interruptions, potentially leading to loading duplicate records in the DWH.
-This approach is resource intensive.
-    + full diff-compare: The current day's data is compared record-by-record with yesterday's snapshop to determine the delta.
+    + full diff-compare: The current day's data is compared record-by-record with the previous snapshop to determine the delta.
+This approach is efficient but resource intensive.
     + Database log scraping: Snapshots of redo logs are taken at regular time intervals.
-The transactions in the snapshots are scanned to determine the records that have an impact on the tables necessary for the ETL process.
+The transactions in the snapshots are *scanned* to determine the records that have an impact on the tables necessary for the ETL process.
     + Message queue monitoring: Message bases transaction systems is constantly monitored to identify transactions that affect tables of interest.
 - Extraction: Here is it important to consider data heterogeneity when developing the extraction process.
 Based on the source system some of the data could be extracted and transformed in *batches* e.g files, while for other systems, data will be extracted in streams and processed on the flight.

 2. *Cleaning and Conformity*

 The main aim of this step in the ETL Process is to improve the data quality when data undergoes processing before it is loaded in the DWH.
 Data conformity guarantees that the data should be in the format that is expected in the DWH target system.
 This is supported by the creation and maintenance of *metadata* throughout the DWH lifecycle.
 Data cleansing steps include:

 - Validation and Quality Control: Data should be accurate and consistent.
 - Data Aging: Outdated or Stale data should not be extracted from the source systems as it will not create value for the business.
 This requires filter conditions set by the business stakeholders.
 - Redundant data: Redundant data is identified and only a single unique records are kept.